nathanscrivener/axium-lovelace/README.md

-# Axium Lovelace Card\n\nA custom Lovelace card for Home Assistant to display and control Axium amplifier zones.
+# Axium Lovelace Card
+## A custom Lovelace card for Home Assistant to display and control Axium amplifier zones.

 ## Installation